XHTML - Introduction

 What is HTML?

-This is an SGML (Standard Generalized Markup Language) application conforming to International Standard ISO 8879.
+This is Standard Generalized Markup Language (SGML) application conforming to International Standard ISO 8879.
 HTML is widely regarded as the standard publishing language of the World Wide Web.

 What is SGML?